Finding Near-Optimal Weight Independent Sets at Scale: Algorithm

 Similar to the vertex separator also the edge separator can be extended to use multiple solutions.
 Therefore, a $k$-way-partition $V=V_1 \cup ...\cup V_k$ is computed.
 Equivalent to the multi-way vertex separator, we also select $k$ individuals and compute a score for each pair $V_j$ and~$\I_i$.
 For the scoring function, the complement of an independent set inside the given block is used to sum up the weights of the vertices of the vertex cover in this block.
 For the offspring computation, each block is combined with the individual with the lowest score.
 As in the basic edge separator combine operator there can be edges in the cut that are not covered.
 Since the induced graph here is not bipartite we handle this problem using a simple greedy strategy.
 Afterwards the solution is transformed to get the offspring for the independent set~individuals.

-\subsubsection{Mutation Operation.}
+\subsubsection{Mutation Operation}

 After each combine operation, a mutation operator can perturb the created offspring.
 This is done by forcing new vertices into the solution and removing the adjacent vertices to satisfy the independent set property.
+Those vertices are selected at random among all non solution nodes in the graph.
 Afterwards we improve the solution using the {\hils} algorithm.
-The vertices to be forced in the solution are chosen at random.

-\subsection{Heuristic Reductions and Recursion.}
+\subsection{Heuristic Reductions and Recursion}

 After the memetic algorithm stops, we use a heuristic data reduction to open up the reduction space (and afterwards the next round of exact data reductions begins).
 We implemented different strategies to select vertices that we put into the solution.
 In each strategy, vertices are ordered by a rating function.
 Depending on the configuration, the algorithm either inserts the best vertex or a set of vertices into the solution.
-We now explain the different selection strategies.
+We now explain the different selection~strategies.

 \paragraph{Vertex Selection by Weight.}